TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 50/Genesis 50.12.md

 ---

-And his sons did unto him according as he commanded them:
+His sons did to him just as he commanded them,